jessy1092/LSExample/3.object and function/README.md

 Literals
 =============

-Introduce the Literals - numbler, string.
+Introduce the Object and Function.

 ## Usage